ubernostrum/django-registration/docs/upgrade.rst

 Changes since 2.0
 -----------------

-Only one major change occurred between ``django-registration`` 2.0 and
+Only one major change occurred between django-registration 2.0 and
-|version|: the addition of the
+|version|: the addition in version 2.1 of the
 :class:`~registration.validators.ReservedNameValidator`, which is now used by default on :class:`~registration.forms.RegistrationForm` and its subclasses.

-This is technically backwards-incompatible, since a set of usernames which previously could be registered now cannot be registered.
+This is technically backwards-incompatible, since a set of usernames which previously could be registered now cannot be registered, but was included because the security benefits outweigh the edge cases of the now-disallowed usernames.
 If you need to allow users to register with usernames forbidden by this validator, see its documentation for notes on how to customize or disable it.